zekicaneksi/ihtiyac-listesi/backend/README.md

 # backend

+## Prerequisites

+    - Node.js (20) with NPM

+## Required Environment Variables

-Required env variables; (the env variables can be given via an `.env` file, or from environment itself)
+The environment variables can be given via an `.env` file, or from environment itself.

 ```
 MONGODB_URL="mongodb://localhost:27017/ihtiyac_listesi"